codecresta/php-rtl/Readme.txt

 The corresponding Twig template would be "foo.twig".

-It is possible to create a custom page through the RTL that could interface with say two REST end points using two Layer class instances.
+It is possible to create a custom page through the RTL that could interface with say two REST end points using two "Layer" class instances.
 Look at the render functions in "lib.php" an example of how to use the Layer class!
-The Layer class allows fields to be registered for interfacing with a REST API end point.
+The "Layer" class allows fields to be registered for interfacing with a REST API end point.

-So to use RTL a PHP script is required either on its own, for example using deleteNext, or in conjunction with a Twig template, for example using "renderGetPageId".
+So to use RTL a PHP script is required either on its own, for example using "deleteNext", or in conjunction with a Twig template, for example using "renderGetPageId".

 It is neccessary to have a template called "api-error.twig" which has the